-The Department has identified the following highest priority landscapes for big game movement based on available data, local knowledge, expert opinion, and known barriers to movement.
-Below are the landscapes the Department currently believes big game movement is being severed or at risk of being disrupted based on the best information available to date.
-As more data are assembled and analyzed, these priority corridors may shift as we identify other corridors or winter ranges that require management attention.
+The Department has identified the following highest priority landscapes for big-game movement based on available data, local knowledge, expert opinion, known barriers to movement, and projected threats.
+These are landscapes in which the Department believes big-game movement is being severed or at risk of being disrupted based on the best information available to date.
+The Department lacks finite and defensible movement data in the following priority landscapes and throughout the state.
+Because of this, the Department cannot narrow the focus or scale of the priority areas, and can only identify large landscapes or Game Management Units (GMUs) where big-game migration corridors or winter ranges are believed to be at risk.